Baryon-driven decontraction in Milky Way mass haloes: Results

-Fig.~\ref{figure_6} shows the variation of the average fractional mass loss rate between $z_{\rm peak}$ and $z=0$ of each monotonically expanding halo as a function of their time-averaged bar strength, $\langle A^{\rm max}_{2} \rangle$\footnote{The reason behind using the average bar strength instead of the $z = 0$ strength is that some of the galaxies had (weak) bars in the past that later dissolved.}.
+Fig.~\ref{figure_7} shows the variation of the average fractional mass loss rate between $z_{\rm peak}$ and $z=0$ of each monotonically expanding halo as a function of their time-averaged bar strength, $\langle A^{\rm max}_{2} \rangle$\footnote{The reason behind using the average bar strength instead of the $z = 0$ strength is that some of the galaxies had (weak) bars in the past that later dissolved.}.
 This value was computed by averaging $A^{\rm max}_{2}$ from the time at which the enclosed DM peaked up to $z = 0$.
 The horizontal error bars indicate the variation of $A^{\rm max}_{2}(t)$, with low values corresponding to galaxies whose quadrupole moment strength remained relatively unchanged (e.g. if the stellar disc was axisymmetric throughout the simulation or the bar did not weaken or strengthen).
 We further classify galaxies into barred or unbarred depending on whether they had a value of $A^{\rm max}_{2}$ greater than 0.15 during at least 1~Gyrs.
 This ensures that even galaxies that were barred in the past but are not at $z = 0$ are correctly identified, whilst excluding high, transient values of $A^{\rm max}_{2}$.

-Broadly speaking, Fig.~\ref{figure_6} suggests that the stronger the time-averaged bar strength of a galaxy is, the greater its secular DM mass loss rate.
+Broadly speaking, Fig.~\ref{figure_7} suggests that the stronger the time-averaged bar strength of a galaxy is, the greater its secular DM mass loss rate.
 To quantify this, we calculate Pearson's correlation coefficient $\mathcal{R}$ between $\langle A^{\rm max}_{2} \rangle$ and the (average) fractional mass loss rate for both populations.
 The median value for the barred sample is $\mathcal{R} = -0.7^{+0.2}_{-0.2}$, giving support to our previous claim.
 On the other hand, the unbarred sample has a median of $\mathcal{R} = 0.2^{+0.3}_{-0.3}$, which is consistent with no correlation.
+It is worth noting that the strongest correlation is found between how much the bar evolved over time and the time-averaged fractional mass loss rate.
+The correlation coefficient between these two variables is $\mathcal{R} = -0.83\pm 0.07$.
 The quoted uncertainties were obtained using a bootstrap technique.